yrashk/yrashk.github.io/docs/startups/past.md

 some [NRC IRAP](https://nrc.canada.ca/en/support-technology-innovation) funding).
 Failing to secure clients for this, it became a consultancy company.

-!!! tip "Domain was gone and is now listed on [HugeDomains](https://www.hugedomains.com/domain_profile.cfm?d=spawngrid.com) for $2,195"
+!!! tip "Domain has gone and is now listed on [HugeDomains](https://www.hugedomains.com/domain_profile.cfm?d=spawngrid.com) for $2,195"

 ## Issues Done (2007-2008) { #issuesdone }